Way Back When

-When I got home that night my parents made me call all of my girlfriends and tell them through a flood of tears that the big slumber party I had planned for the weekend was canceled.
-I was being punished for mouthing off.
-Sewing has been nothing but attitude ever since!
+When I got home that night my parents made me call all of my girlfriends and tell them through a flood of tears that the big slumber party I had planned for the weekend was canceled because of my mouthing off.
+I’ve been sewing with attitude ever since!

-An artist, quilt maker and improvisor based in San Francisco with Masters degrees in Fine Arts (sculpture) from The Milton Avery Graduate School of the Arts at Bard College and Theological Studies from Candler School of Theology at Emory University.
-She was awarded the prestigious Joan Mitchell Foundation Grant for Painters and Sculptors in 2012.
+Sherri has an MFA from The Milton Avery Graduate School of the Arts at Bard College and a Master of Theological Studies from Candler School of Theology at Emory University.
+Awards include the prestigious Joan Mitchell Foundation Grant for Painters and Sculptors, 2012; NC Arts Council Artist Fellowship, 1996, 2006; The MacDowell Colony Fellowship 2005, 2006.
 Her work and quilts have shown at the NC Museum of Art, Southeastern Center for Contemporary Art (NC), San Francisco Museum of Craft & Folk Art, Asheville Art Museum (NC), Quilt National (OH) and numerous other exhibitions spaces across the country.
-Twice awarded a NC Arts Council Artist Fellowship and the MacDowell Colony Fellowship (NH), other residencies include the Headlands Center for the Arts (CA), ThreeWalls Gallery (Chicago), Blue Mountain Center (NY) and the Virginia Center for Creative Arts.
+She is a frequent instructor for Penland School of Craft and the Modern Quilt Guild.